Twelve Steps to Nowhere

 Most of our stress today comes from believing in “shoulds.”
 The truth, however, is that there is no “right” and “wrong” because we are always doing the best we can.
 The healthiest thing you can do is to realize that life is and always has been perfect, that is, the best that it can be at the time.
 That doesn’t mean it can’t get better; it just means it’s never “wrong.”
 I’ll explain below.

 Here, then, are the things I’ve learned (and not yet unlearned) in the past 25 years of dietary searching.
 I should tell you that I have no degrees or certification in the health field, and you’ll see that I provide few references.
-For more info, I recommend Mark’s Daily Apple or The Weston A. Price Foundation (WAPF).
+For more info, I recommend Mark’s Daily Apple and some (not all) at The Weston A. Price Foundation (WAPF).

 More importantly, I recommend that you not rely solely on books and your own research.
 If I have not made it abundantly clear, DIY is very DUM.
 We are all stuck in a hole and we need others to help pull us out.
 So get help.
 Don’t start changing your life without working with a holistic health professional such as an experienced clinical herbalist.
 Salvation is in community.